 - Debra Sloan: 5 - 16 March 2018

 - More 2018 residencies planned- details to follow.

-Every year the Leach Pottery hosts one or two international Master Potter residencies.
+Every year the Leach Pottery hosts national and international residencies.
 As part of these residencies we offer a schedule of related talks, exhibitions, presentations and demonstrations.

 Glen will be exploring medieval pottery forms as early tableware to make, and to photograph kitchens, pubs and other places in Cornwall that might relate to the pottery forms.
 He is interested in reuniting craft and art through presenting ordinary hand made pottery paired with photographs.
 Each remains as separate entities but are related through discovered poetical thoughts and details.

 Aaron Angell: 5 June - 1 September 2017

 In undertaking his residency at the Leach Pottery, Angell will be presented with raw and native materials to explore the medium in much the same way that Leach began working when he arrived in St Ives in 1920.
 This gives Angell the opportunity to work with the clay, that continuous material (see our exhibition Clay: That Continuous Material), and other materials in their purer states: free from the values of process and practice that they attract as they migrate through the studio.

 This affords Angell, like Leach, the possibility to teach himself from the beginning – much in the spirit of Aaron’s ‘Troy Town Art Pottery’ but in the environment of Cornwall.
 This will include access to unprocessed china clay, red clay, fire clay and materials like wood ash which are typically used in glaze formulation.
 We are placing materiality at the heart of the experience for Aaron while helping to facilitate subsequent material dialogues that are more in the tradition of Angell and Leach’s previous conversations: exploratory and open.